allenhwkim/angular-template/README.md

 AngularJS Expression Template Engine For NodeJS
 -----------------------------------------------

 Why do I need this?
+By unknown reason, I feel all server-side template engines are somewhat invasive.
+It looks like an odd language have been invaded HTML space.
+The only template I feel good about it is AngularJS, but it's all about client-side, not server-side part.
 If you are a big fan of AngularJS and you want to use AngularJS as a template engine, this node module will do the job.

 This template converts the following one time binding expressions on the server-side;